Thailand’s Authentic Muay Thai Training Experience

 • Wear proper gear: Hand wraps, gloves, and Muay Thai shorts

-What to Expect in Your First Lesson
+What to Expect in First Lessons

 • Basic stance and guard